slimcandy/fe-fwk-ts-react/README.md

 ## Acknowledgements

-This project would not have been possible without the excellent guidance and clear explanations provided in the book "Build a web frontend framework (from scratch)" by Ángel Sola Orbaiceta.
-I highly recommend it to anyone interested in learning more about how frontend frameworks work under the hood.
+Based on the book ["Build a web frontend framework (from scratch)"](https://www.manning.com/books/build-a-frontend-web-framework-from-scratch) by Ángel Sola Orbaiceta and closely follows the concepts and code from his [companion GitHub repository](https://github.com/angelsolaorbaiceta/fe-fwk-book).